tuydenna/express-router-controller/README2.copy.md

 - Always use `express.json()` and `express.urlencoded()` before registering controllers.
 - Do not mutate shared state in your controllers or handlers.
 - Use TypeScript for best experience and type safety.
-- Use class transformation and property decorators to ensure your input data is clean and correctly typed.
-Use transformation callbacks like `ToNumber` with `@Transform` for type conversion.

 ---